Sierra Blanca, Texas: Education

+Transportation

+Sierra Blanca is located on Interstate 10, 33 miles (53 km) west of Van Horn, and 87 miles (140 km) east of El Paso.

+Amtrak’s Sunset Limited passes through the town on Union Pacific tracks, but makes no stop.
+The nearest stop is located in El Paso.

 Economy

 The cost of living in Sierra Blanca is about 20% less than the US average.
 The CDP has a home ownership rate of 49.5%.
 The median home is valued at $54,600 with a 1.94% annual appreciation.

 Starting in 1992, a few miles from Sierra Blanca was the location of a sludge dump that received 250 tons of treated sewage each day by train from New York City.
 The practice was discontinued in 2001, after local complaints about odor and negative impact on health.

 In the late 1990s, the Texas Low-Level Radioactive Waste Disposal Authority proposed a nuclear waste site near Sierra Blanca.
+The proposal was met with push back.
 The waste site was thought to bring an economic boost to the town.
 This proposal was eventually declined, citing concerns about the site being in the most seismically active region of Texas.

 Press reports indicated that in 2013, the town supported three restaurants and a motel.
 No grocery store is in the community.